 What does it cost to be a member of the BBBA?

-Annual dues are $300 per 12-month membership.* Dues can be paid in full or in quarterly installments.
-Dues are waived for non-profit organizations.
 Membership begins upon receipt of completed BBBA Membership/Enrollment paperwork and payment.
-There is no auto-renewal, and members are contacted prior to the end of their membership year with renewal options.
+There is no auto-renewal, and members are contacted prior to the end of their membership term with renewal options.